OlacodesLA/midrevisuals/src/data/posts/play-to-your-strength-and-supercharge-your-business-2.md

 title: 'Play to Your Strengths and Supercharge Your Business'
 date: '2022-02-02'
 image: "/images/post4-1000x667.jpg"
-short: "Ambleton: Behind the Branding of High Calgary's Community Most innovative and successful builders and real estate..."
+short: "Ambleton: Behind the Visual Storytelling of High Calgary's Community Most innovative and successful builders and real estate..."
 category:
     - Art